Richie Cunningham (American football): Dallas Cowboys (second stint)

 On April 15, 1997, he was signed by the Dallas Cowboys to compete for the starting job, after Chris Boniol left in free agency.
 He began his NFL career by making a 53-yard field goal in the season opener against the Pittsburgh Steelers (fourth longest debut field goal in league history).
 He made 5-of-5 field goals in the third game against the Philadelphia Eagles, to total 15 of the Cowboys' 21 points.
 He had 19 field goals in his first 6 career games, breaking Jan Stenerud's league record of 18.
 He set a franchise record of 12 consecutive games with a made field goal.
 He had a streak of 18 consecutive field goals made (third longest in franchise history).

 He was named to the All-Pro team at the end of the season.
 He was 34-of-37 on his field goal attempts (91.9%), leading the NFL in field goals made, setting the club record and ranking second for a rookie in league history.
-He was second in the NFL in field goal percentage and points scored (franchise record).
+He was second in the NFL in field goal percentage and with 126 points scored (franchise record).
 He was 24 for 24 on extra points.

-In 1998, he tied a franchise record with a 54-yard field goal and made 29-of-35 field goal attempts, which at the time ranked third in club history.
+In 1998, he tied a franchise record with a 54-yard field goal, while making 29-of-35 field goal attempts (82.9%) and 40-of-40 extra point attempts.
+His 29 field goals ranked third in club history at the time.

-In 1999, he was limited with a sprained right ankle and was released 12 games into the season, after he slumped and made only 12-of-22 of his field goal attempts.
-He was replaced with Eddie Murray.
+In 1999, he was limited with a sprained right ankle and was released 12 games into the season, after he slumped and made only 12-of-22 of his field goal attempts (54.5%).
+On December 7, he was released and replaced with Eddie Murray.

 Carolina Panthers

 On December 14, 1999, he signed as a free agent with the Carolina Panthers, to replace an injured John Kasay.
 On December 18, he tied a franchise single-game record by making 5 extra points against the San Francisco 49ers.
 He appeared in the final three games of the season, making 3-of-3 field goals and 13-of-14 extra points.

 In 2000, he played in the first 4 games of the season, making 5-of-7 field goal attempts and 9-of-9 extra points.
-He had a 25-yard attempt blocked in one contest and missed a 27-yard attempt against the Washington Redskins in a 7-20 loss.
-He was replaced with Joe Nedney.
+He missed a 27-yard attempt against the Washington Redskins in a 17-20 loss and had a 25-yard attempt blocked in 10-15 loss against the Atlanta Falcons.
+On October 5, he was released and replaced with Joe Nedney.